More snow slated for this evening as power crews work on

 “The campus lots at PVCC are being used as an operations and holding location for over 200 utility service provider vehicles.
 For the safety of those in the community and to help the utility service workers be able to do their jobs with minimal additional obstacles, the college is sharing this request.”

-The request does not include PVCC students who “may come to the campus during regular hours of operation” or employees.
+The request does not include PVCC students who “may come to the campus during regular hours of operation” or employees who are working.

-Although residents are on their own at night, Albemarle County has opened three warming centers across the county for use until 6 p.m., about the time that the weather service predicts the snow will start falling.

-The centers, which are not available for overnight sheltering, are at Baker-Butler Elementary School, 2740 Proffit Road; Greenwood Community Center, 865 Greenwood Road, near Crozet; and Scottsville Community Center, 250 Page Street, in Scottsville.